Free claim evaluation within 24 hours

 Fatal Accident Claims Solicitors

 Some of the most emotional claims that Bikelawyer deals with are those involving the death of a relative.
-Obviously, no amount of money can compensate you for your loss however we can help to ease the financial burden resulting from the death of a loved one.
-If the death was as a result of someone else’s negligence then you may be entitled to compensation.
+Obviously, no amount of money can compensate you for your loss however we can help to ease the financial burden resulting from the death of a loved one, by helping you receive fatal accident compensation.
+If the death was as a result of someone else’s negligence, then you may be entitled to compensation.

-Bikelawyers fatal accident claims solicitors has recovered millions of pounds for those left behind after fatal motorcycle accidents and as bike claim specialists we have a track record of succeeded in claims even where others have been unsuccessful.
+Bikelawyer's fatal accident claims solicitors have recovered millions of pounds for those left behind after fatal motorcycle accidents and as bike claim specialists we have a track record of succeeding in claims even where others have been unsuccessful.

 Who can claim after a fatal accident?

-A surviving spouse and cohabitees in a long term unmarried relationship, for example common law spouses.
-This is usually defined as people that have lived together continuously for more than 2 years prior to the date of death.
-The claimant is required to prove this cohabitation but this is usually as straightforward as providing a few utility bills or bank statements.
+A surviving spouse or a cohabitee in a long term unmarried relationship can make a claim.
+The cohabitee must have been living with the now deceased person for at least two years prior to the date of death.
+The claimant is required to prove this cohabitation, but this is usually as straightforward as providing a few utility bills or bank statements.